On this page:

 At the conclusion of their ASK Program experience, students will be guided into other research opportunities both on and off campus.
 This may include independent research opportunities within departments of the College of Science and Mathematics, departmental honors programs, or internship opportunities off campus with local businesses or the Air Force Research Laboratories.
 This experience allows CoSM faculty to build relationships with our students, build enthusiasm within them for science, help to ultimately retain them long term within their COSM major, and aid them succeeding in their education and career goals.

 You may submit more than one project proposal if you wish. *Faculty may submit projects headed by a single faculty member, or by teams of faculty from single or multiple CoSM departments.
-The ASK program then assigns students to projects based on both faculty and student preferences.
+The ASK program then matches students to projects based on both faculty and student preferences.
 Faculty mentors will meet with their matched students during fall term before beginning their research project in spring (see :Student Placement in Laboratories" above).